 The flu shot is recommended for young and old, and every age in between.

 Influenza vaccination is recommended for everyone aged six months and older who does not have a contraindication to vaccination (see below.)
 Different formulations are recommended for certain age groups as well as considerations for special populations:

 - Children aged 6 months through 8 years may need 2 doses and should receive their first dose as soon as possible after the vaccine becomes available so the second dose (which must be administered at least 4 weeks later) can be given by the end of October.

-- Older patients aged 65 and older need a special influenza vaccination that is higher in dose because of their vulnerability to more severe illness from the flu.
+- Older patients aged 65 and older need a special influenza vaccination that is higher in dose because of their vulnerability to more severe illnesses from the flu.

 - Pregnant patients (any trimester) and breastfeeding mothers should get vaccinated with any licensed, recommended, age-appropriate vaccine.

 The flu shot doesn’t give you the flu, but some people develop mild reactions after vaccination.